Add To Favorites

 Chase away nighttime fears by reading books and drawing creatures of the imagination.

-Share ideas about scary creatures of your imagination.
+Students share ideas about scary creatures of their imagination.
 Describe the creatures in terms of shapes, colors, textures, sounds, and sizes.
 Compile a list of descriptive words.

 On a large sheet of dark construction paper, lightly sketch a scary Creature of the Night with Crayola® Construction Paper Crayons.

 Fill the shape with color.
 Experiment first on scrap paper if these are new techniques: Blend colors by overlapping them.
 Make a heavy layer of color, then draw over it with another bright or deep color.
 Put a pad of paper or a magazine underneath the paper for smoother crayon laydown.
 Do crayon rubbings by removing the paper wrapper, placing paper on a textured surface (such as screens or doilies), and rubbing with the side of the crayon.
 Make two thick layers of crayon, then scratch off the top layer with an open paper clip.
 If a technique works well, cut it out with Crayola Scissors.
 Use Crayola Glue Sticks to attach any crayon rubbings.

 Glue the list of descriptive words to the back of the drawing.
 Students describe characteristics of each other's creations, and see how closely the word list matches these descriptions.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho